 Prospective students and other guests are welcome to visit the campus.
-The admissions office arranges tours of the facilities, meetings with faculty and students, and classroom observation.
-Chapel services are a highlight of a visit.
+The admissions office arranges tours of the facilities, meetings with faculty and students, classroom observation, and chapel attendance.
 An admissions counselor will direct prospective students to the administrative offices, faculty members, or other personnel who are available to provide information, counseling, and prayer.
 Upon request, the admissions office will provide information concerning lodging while visiting the campus.